 Of course, that’s not to say that you should fill your posts with a massive amount of hashtags.
 Chances are, that will only make you look bad and desperate.
 Rather, it’s best to be strategic about this.

 One way to go about choosing what hashtags and how many hashtags to use is to think about how you want to brand your business.
-That said, you can add hashtags that reflect your industry like #socialmediamarketing or #googleadsexpert, hashtags that are specific to your business like #DisruptDigital or #Disruptors, and some brand and universally popular hashtags like #hustle, #ThrowbackThursday, or #keepcalmand.
+That said, you can add hashtags that reflect your industry like #socialmediamarketing or #googleadsexpert, hashtags that are specific to your business like #GetMoreTraffic or #SEO, and some brand and universally popular hashtags like #hustle, #ThrowbackThursday, or #keepcalmand.

-As for how many hashtags you should use, research (like those done by SproutSocial) has shown that less is more.
+As for how many hashtags you should use, research has shown that less is more.
 According to SproutSocial’s data, maximum engagement was achieved when only one hashtag was used, and engagement starts trickling away after 6 hashtags, and then picks up again a tiny bit with posts with 10 hashtags.

 So are you ready to start using hashtags on Facebook again?
 After all, when you really think about it, there are barely any downsides to begin indexing your content with hashtags, and much more benefits once you start using them again.